Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Initial coherent biexciton states

 where \( m \) and \( n \) label the lattice sites occupied by the two excitons.
 The normalization factor ensures

 This biexciton wavefunction represents a pure biexciton state composed of two indistinguishable excitons prepared in the wavepackets \( \phi^{(1)} \) and \( \phi^{(2)} \).
 For vanishing overlap \( S \approx 0 \), the state reduces to two well-separated excitons, whereas finite overlap introduces exchange-induced quantum coherence between the excitons.
-Such composite wavepackets can be thought as idealized excited state absorption contribution in a pump-probe microscopy measurement.
+Such composite wavepackets can be thought as idealized excited state absorption contribution in a pump-probe microscopy measurement. \markchange{Although our three level aggregate's model includes a higher excited state $f$ ($S_n$ electronic state), this does not imply that two independent $e$ excitons ($S_1$) can occupy the same molecular site.
+Instead in our model, when two excitons interact, they undergo exciton fusion (annihilation), resulting in a transition of the form $S_1 + S_1 \rightarrow S_n + S_0$.
+Thus, double excitation on a single molecule corresponds to a different electronic configuration ($f$), rather than a product state of two $e$ excitations.
+Consequently, the local Hilbert space excludes double occupancy of the $e$ state, justifying the use of hard-core bosons.
+This treatment is consistent with the standard description of Frenkel excitons, where excitations behave as bosons on different sites but are subject to Pauli exclusion locally.
+The anti-symmetrized structure therefore enforces the exclusion of multiple occupancy of the same excitonic state, rather than implying true fermionic statistics.\cite{spano1991fermion}

+\markchange{This should be contrasted with recent soft-core approaches,\cite{bubilaitis2024signatures,bubilaitis2025compact} where multiple occupancy is allowed intrinsically through modified commutation relations or finite on-site interaction energies.
+In our framework, the hard-core nature of $e$ excitons is strictly preserved, and higher excitation effects arise only through explicit coupling to the separate $f$ manifold.
+Therefore, our model can be viewed as a complementary physical limit to these soft-core descriptions, where multi-exciton effects are generated dynamically via fusion processes rather than through relaxed occupancy constraints.}}

 To characterize observables associated with single-exciton operators, we construct the one-particle reduced density matrix from two-particle description by tracing over one exciton,

 Substituting the anti-symmetrized biexciton wavefunction yields